github/codeql/docs/language/learn-ql/ql-etudes/river-crossing.rst

 Alternative solutions
 ---------------------

-Here are some more example QL queries that solve the river crossing puzzle:
+Here are some more example queries that solve the river crossing puzzle:

+..
+XX: This may be a little confusing (again linking to the "CodeQL console" for QL queries), as in Intro to QL

   #.
 This query uses a modified ``path`` variable to describe the resulting path in
      more detail.